USL W-LEAGUE HISTORY

-Exceptional competitive women’s soccer lives in the USL W-League, USL’s highest level of women’s soccer in the US and Canada.
-The 2015 W-League features a 18-team format in three conferences playing 12 regular season matches.
-The top women’s players throughout the world compete in the USL W-League through the summer months.
-In addition to the league featuring international and former professional stars, elite collegiate players have the opportunity to also compete in the league while maintaining their collegiate eligibility.
-The league is recognized throughout the world for providing elite competition for women’s players, while providing affordable family entertainment to many fans in each of the team locations.
+Exceptional competitive women’s soccer lived in the USL W-League, USL’s highest level of women’s soccer in the US and Canada for several decades prior to the NWSL launch.
+The top women’s players throughout the world competed in the USL W-League through the summer months.
+In addition to the league featuring international and former professional stars, elite collegiate players had the opportunity to also compete in the league while maintaining their collegiate eligibility.
+The league was recognized throughout the world for providing elite competition for women’s players, while providing affordable family entertainment to many fans in each of the team locations.

 NORTHERN VIRGINIA MAJESTICS CLUB HISTORY